 If you are looking to buy a property, you must learn about subvention scheme.
 Here’s what it means, how it works, uts importance, benefits and drawbacks.
 Read on!

 Subvention scheme is a 3-party agreement between the buyer, builder and lender.
 When a buyer books a property, he/she pays 5%-10% of the money upfront.
-The bank pays the remaining amount to the developer as a form of loan.
+The bank pays the remaining amount to the developer as a form of a loan.
 The bank disburses this loan to the project developer once the construction proceeds.

 However, an important aspect of this scheme is that the developer carries the interest cost until the possession date or a fixed period, as mentioned in the terms and conditions.